OguzPastirmaci/aws-to-azure/README.md

 **Contributing**

-Check the issues to help with enhancements.
+Feel free to check the open issues labeled as enhancements and help with them or create PRs.